MicrosoftDocs/windows-dev-docs/windows-apps-src/design/style/acrylic.md

         <td> ChromeMedium <br/><br/> BaseHigh </td>
     </tr>
     <tr>
-        <td> **Recommended usage:** If your app uses secondary text of AltMedium color with a text size of 18px or larger, you can place these more transparent 70% acrylic resources behind the text.
+        <td> <b>Recommended usage:</b> If your app uses secondary text of AltMedium color with a text size of 18px or larger, you can place these more translucent 70% acrylic resources behind the text.
 We recommend using these resources in your app's top horizontal navigation and commanding areas.  </td>
     </tr>
     <tr>
         <td> SystemControlChromeHighAcrylicWindowMediumBrush, SystemControlChromeHighAcrylicElementMediumBrush <br/> SystemControlChromeMediumAcrylicWindowMediumBrush, SystemControlChromeMediumAcrylicElementMediumBrush <br/> SystemControlChromeMediumLowAcrylicWindowMediumBrush, SystemControlChromeMediumLowAcrylicElementMediumBrush <br/> SystemControlBaseHighAcrylicWindowMediumBrush, SystemControlBaseHighAcrylicElementMediumBrush <br/> SystemControlBaseMediumLowAcrylicWindowMediumBrush, SystemControlBaseMediumLowAcrylicElementMediumBrush <br/> SystemControlAltMediumLowAcrylicWindowMediumBrush, SystemControlAltMediumLowAcrylicElementMediumBrush  </td>